Contact Us

 Improper use can injure not just the person handling the fireworks, but also bystanders.
 Fireworks, such as bottle rockets, can injure onlookers by taking unpredictable paths.

-The best way to enjoy fireworks on 4th of July (or any time) is by watching a public display, letting trained professional handle the fireworks under controlled settings and regulations.
+The best way to enjoy fireworks on 4th of July (or any time) is by watching a public display, and letting trained professionals handle the fireworks under controlled settings and regulations.

 If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
 Your email address will only be used to send you our newsletter and respond to inquiries.